Course length: 3 years (BA) or 4 years (MMath integrated Master's)

 We expect you to have studied Mathematics at A Level and Further Mathematics is also very useful, although it is not a formal requirement to have studied it.
 We are looking for your drive and desire to explore and understand the subject.

 If you decide to apply, you will have to sit an admissions test called the MAT – you can find more information and past papers online.
+Dr James Munro from Oxford’s Mathematical Institute runs a livestream on the MAT every Thursday from 3-5pm.
 We will use your MAT score and your UCAS form to decide who to invite for interview.
 At Hertford, you will normally have two interviews with our tutors.
 We will normally ask you to try and solve, with our help, some mathematical problems as we want to see how you might benefit from learning in our tutorial system.
 We know that this might be daunting, so will do our best to be friendly and make your experience as enjoyable as possible.

 You will also be interviewed at another college – this is not an indication of success or failure, but a means to ensure that everyone gets a fair chance of being made an offer, regardless of which college they apply to.